-The Palestinians say they will not even consider extending the talks without the prisoners being freed, but Israel has refused to release them without a Palestinian commitment to continue the talks, prompting a fresh crisis of confidence. coq10 supplement
+The Palestinians say they will not even consider extending the talks without the prisoners being freed, but Israel has refused to release them without a Palestinian commitment to continue the talks, prompting a fresh crisis of confidence.
+Business Coaching

 "The ball is now in Israel's court," Issa Qaraqaa, the Palestinian prisoners' minister, told Voice of Palestine radio, saying the leadership was expecting an answer from the Israeli government within 24 hours.

 "We agreed to the fourth batch," Israeli Intelligence Minister Yuval Steinitz told reporters on Sunday, while stressing it would not happen as long as Abbas was preparing to "blow up the negotiations" the very next day.

 With the talks teetering on the brink of collapse, Washington has been fighting an uphill battle to coax the two sides into accepting a framework proposal that would extend negotiations beyond April 29.

 US Secretary of State John Kerry broke from his travel schedule for the second time in a week on Monday to return to the Middle East to discuss the fragile talks with leaders from both sides.